 Legend of the Falls

-Like many natural features, the Iguazú Falls has a legend that tells how it came to be.
-According to the Guaraní tale, the serpent god M’Boi lived in the Iguazú River.
+There is a legend that tells how the Iguazú Falls came to be.
+In the Guaraní tale, the serpent god M’Boi lived in the Iguazú River.
 M’Boi was an angry god.
-Each year, the Guaraní people made a sacrifice to keep him from being angry.
+Each year, the people made a sacrifice to quiet him.
 They threw a young woman into the water.

 One year, the tribe chose Naipi.
-Naipi had planned to marry a warrior from another tribe, named Tarobá.
-The night before she was to be sacrificed, she and Tarobá tried to escape in a canoe.
+Naipi was about to marry a warrior named Tarobá.
+The night before the sacrifice, she and Tarobá tried to escape in a canoe.
 But, M’Boi saw them.
-Tarobá paddled as hard as he could, but the serpent god was too powerful.
-He slithered and squirmed, causing the river to form new curves.

 A rainbow bridges the falls.